A Basic $60000 Budget

 To break it down:

 If paying cash isn’t an option, look for reliable used cars, finance only what’s necessary, and choose shorter loan terms (36–48 months) to reduce interest costs.
 Be cautious with leasing.
-While the monthly payment may appear affordable, leases often come with mileage restrictions, fees, and no vehicle ownership at the end.
+Do not finance a car that requires a payment over $250/month.

 The goal is to choose a car that meets your needs without stretching your budget.
 Stick with dependable, fuel-efficient models, and avoid financing more than you can comfortably afford.